QMAC Construction Ltd secure Enniskillen Workhouse contract

 Michael McAlister, Chief Executive of South West College joined the tree-planting ceremony and said: “I am pleased to support this wonderful initiative and honoured that South West College and specifcally the Erne Campus has been chosen as the first planting site in Northern Ireland.
 The natural environment plays a vital role in the life of our college and these trees which have been planted here today will serve as an important reminder of the role and responsibilities that each of us hold in managing our carbon footprint and our impact on the natural world.
 I would encourage everyone in our college community to do their bit to support the Bugs, Bees and Native Trees initiative and get planting for our future.”

 The Education Foundation for South Sudan

 The Education Foundation for South Sudan was founded with the aim to raise enough funds to build a school for children in Rumbek in South Sudan, in line with the opening of the South West College Erne Campus.
 On July 9, 2011, with significant backing from the United States, South Sudan became independent of northern Sudan and sought its future as the newest country – and newest democracy – in the world.
 However, according to the World Bank, literacy in South Sudan is the lowest in the world, and the aspirations of the South Sudan people have been made even more difficult due to internal conflict that broke out between its leaders in late 2013.
 South West College’s Education Foundation for South Sudan hopes to help the country move forward with the ambitions it set in 2011.
-Watch the video below to find out more and keep an eye out across future editions of the Erne Newsletter and Front Page Friday for news of fundraising activities you can get involved with.
+Watch the video to find out more and keep an eye out across future editions of the Erne Newsletter and Front Page Friday for news of fundraising activities you can get involved with.